leroidubuffet/timeApp/README.md

 1. Double click on the minutes or seconds to set the duration for the timer.
 Choose and click on the number.
 2. Click on the timer to start or stop the timer.
-3. Double click on the : separatos to reset the timer.
+3. Double click on the : separator to reset the timer.

 ## Installation